Superstitions in Japan

 Here are some of the superstitions (meishin) unique to Japan, plus a few which are also popular in other countries.

-Superstition and religion play significant roles in Japanese society and some superstitions seem to overlap with Buddhist beliefs and practices.
-But be aware that superstition and religion are not the same thing.
-(See What is superstion?)
+Superstition and religion still play significant roles in Japanese society and some superstitions seem to overlap with Buddhist beliefs and practices.
+(Superstition and religion are not the same thing.
+See What is superstion?)

 Horoscopes based on the zodiac entered Japan from China at about the same time as Buddhism in the mid-6th century.
 Certain Buddhas became associated with the twelve animals of the zodiac and even today, some temple shops sell good-luck trinkets featuring Buddhist-Zodiac images and use the lunar calendar for festivals.